 “We will always need people who are really passionate about human rights, social justice and making a positive difference.
 That’s the fundamental thing that our courses build on – that desire to help.
 That’s the foundation.
 So we take those intentions and build the knowledge and skills needed to succeed on top.”

-Belinda Cash is a Lecturer in Social Work and Human Services at CSU.
+Belinda Cash is a Lecturer in Social Work and Human Services at Charles Sturt University.
 Her research and teaching interests include mental health, ageing, social policy, service provision in rural areas and informal caregiving.

-Dr Karen Bell is an Associate Professor in Social Work and Human Services at CSU.
+Dr Karen Bell is an Associate Professor in Social Work and Human Services at Charles Sturt University.
 Her research encompasses gender, women’s health, rural and regional service delivery, ageing and ecological social work.

-Dr Heather Boetto is a Senior Lecturer in Social Work and Human Services at CSU.
+Dr Heather Boetto is a Senior Lecturer in Social Work and Human Services at Charles Sturt University.
 Her main research focus relates to ecological social work, gender and international social work.